Content marketing in 2020

 There are different ways to look at 2020.

-Yes, it was a strange year, a shitty year, a special year.
+Yes, 2020 was a strange year, a shitty year, a special year.
 One to never forget.
 2020 has also been a year of contrasts and opportunities.
 We had to test the limits of what is permissible and that is how a person adapts.
 Companies and brands did not escape it either.
-And that resulted in interesting learnings, especially for content marketers!
+And that resulted in interesting learnings, especially for content marketing!

 1. Slowing down VS Acceleration